nplrkn/alsoran/documentation/design/Connection Management notes.md

 The above shows that in the Alsoran design, ues-retained should only be set to true on NG Setup if all NGAP TNLAs are lost but workers, state and DU connections remain.

 ### Coordinator startup and restart

+A flaw in the below is that case where the coordinator restarts and a new worker starts.
+In this case, we need to wait long enough to see if there is an existing worker with an NGAP connection.

 ```mermaid
 sequenceDiagram
   participant C